libdynd/libdynd/README.md

 improvement and increased generality by using variadic templates instead of preprocessor metaprogramming.
-Many excellent projects such as [LLVM](http://llvm.org/) and [libelemental](http://libelemental.org/) have already adopted the newer standard, it makes a lot of sense for dynd to embrace it as it matures.
+Many excellent projects such as [LLVM](http://llvm.org/) and [libelemental](http://libelemental.org/) have already adopted the newer standard, it makes a lot of sense for DyND to embrace it as it matures.

 Documentation
 =============